Rotokauri railway station

 Rotokauri railway station (formerly Te Rapa railway station), also known as The Hub, is a railway station, park and ride, and bus station in north Hamilton, New Zealand serving Rotokauri and Te Rapa.
 Located on the North Island Main Trunk, it was previously a flag station, and was closed in January 1971.
-It reopened as an integrated transport hub in 2021 as part of Te Huia services between Hamilton and Papakura.
+It reopened as an integrated transport hub in 2021 as part of Te Huia services between Hamilton and Papakura (extended to The Strand in 2022).
 Services started on 6 April 2021.

 History

 Te Rapa Railway Station

 Opening with the Newcastle to Hamilton extension of the railway from Auckland on Wednesday 19 December 1877, Te Rapa railway station was originally 3 mi south of Horotiu (then named Pukete) and 3 mi north of Hamilton on the NIMT.
 A through siding was added in 1878, it appeared in the April 1879 timetable and, by 1884, it had a passing loop for 21 wagons, a shelter shed, platform and loading bank.

 In 1916, it was equipped with distant signals and was part of the extension of automatic signalling from Ngāruawahiā to Frankton from Sunday 30 June 1929, when the sidings were switch-locked and automatically controlled and the former single track doubled.
 The sidings were extended into the RNZAF stores depot, to the south east, when it was built during the war There were also bulk cement and Apple & Pear Board sidings.

 In July 1965 it was noted that, for the past nine months, passenger bookings had been nil and, in September, approval was given to remove the station building and low-level platform.
 Construction of a new marshalling yard near the Racecourse began in December 1967.